 Does my social media profile reflect my best self?

 Your social media profile is an extension of your real-life self so it is essential that you present yourself in a way that is real and authentic.
-That does not mean that you should post half-naked selfies or give your followers graphic updates of your hangover status.
-Always bear in mind that, due to their public nature, anyone can access your profile and discover anything they want about you.
+That does not mean that you should post selfies first thing in the morning or give your followers graphic updates of your hangover status.
+Always bear in mind that, due to their public nature, anyone can access your profile, pictures, posts and comments.

 Think of your social media profiles as a window through which other people can discover who you really are.
 Your social content can influence your employment prospects, school performance and potential future relationships.
 Steer clear of knee-jerk or over the top reactions, never post comments in haste and do not tag friends without prior permission.